Juma Inad

-Juma Inad Saadoun (born 1956) is an Iraqi military officer who served as the Minister of Defense (Iraq) from 2020 to 2022 under the cabinet of Prime Minister Mustafa Al-Kadhimi.
+Juma Inad Saadoun (born 1956) is an Iraqi military officer who served as the minister of defense from 2020 to 2022 in the cabinet of prime minister Mustafa Al-Kadhimi.
 Prior to his appointment, he served as the commander of the Iraqi Ground Forces, where he played a key role in restructuring the army following the campaign against the Islamic State.

+The Minister of Defence of Iraq Juma Inad Saadoun (center) and U.S. Army Brig.
+Gen. Omar Jones IV, the commander of Joint Force Headquarters-National Capitol Region (right) walk side by side at Arlington National Cemetery, Arlington, Va.